 How can I quickly identify academic source value?

-This is the first of three lessons about Identifying Source Value.
+This is the first of three chapters about Identifying Source Value.
 To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of making quick value judgements